NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 Along the way, we'll encounter and address Nix error messages, build failures, and a host of other issues, developing our iterative debugging techniques as we go.

-Finally, we'll wrap up by preparing these projects for contribution to `nixpkgs`.

 ## A Simple Project
 To start, we'll write a skeleton derivation, updating this as we go: